-RA-D – Physics at high-energy accelerators is devoted to indirect searches for new physics at the energy frontier.
+RA-D is devoted to indirect searches for new physics at the energy frontier.
 It brings together researchers from theory and a wide range of experiments to focus on solving major fundamental questions.
 The primary focus lies on the exploration of the deeper mechanism underlying electroweak symmetry breaking both at the LHC and at a future electron-positron collider.
 The relevant observables include the couplings of the Higgs boson, the mass of the W boson and a variety of diboson production rates.
 This program is complemented by searches for rare ﬂavor-changing processes in the NA62 experiment at CERN and at the upcoming Belle II ﬂavor factory.
 A third research direction is devoted to long-baseline neutrino experiments, whose main target is a measurement of CP violation in the lepton sector.

-The activities of RA-E – Theory and phenomenology of fundamental interactions are centered on advanced methods in quantum ﬁeld theory, such as high-order perturbative calculations, applications of effective ﬁeld theories, and new techniques in lattice gauge theory.
+The activities of RA-E are centered on advanced methods in quantum ﬁeld theory, such as high-order perturbative calculations, applications of effective ﬁeld theories, and new techniques in lattice gauge theory.
 Other important areas of research include physics beyond the SM, astroparticle physics, mathematical physics and string theory.
 PRISMA+ theorists not only work at the forefront of their respective ﬁelds but also provide the vigorous theory effort required to accomplish the key research objectives set out in this proposal.

 While these areas are largely grouped according to methodology and topical focus, they are closely interrelated in terms of the overall scientiﬁc objectives of the Cluster, since know-how and professional expertise from all areas complement and network each other.
 At the same time, scientists can take advantage from the unique environment and the existing infrastructure in Mainz.